kristofferahl/terraform-provider-healthchecksio/docs/guides/development.md

 ## Releasing a new version manually

-**NOTE** In general, manually releases should be avoided in favour of using the automatic release pipeline.
+**NOTE** In general, manual releases should be avoided in favour of using the automatic release pipeline.

 **NOTE** Only tags that follow semantic versioning should be released to the public.